Chocolate Cake Recipes | 8 Classic Homemade Chocolate Cakes

 1/2 cup boiling water

-Bake about 50 minutes.
-Makes one conventional two-layer cake; serves 8–10.
+Bake roughly 50 minutes.
+Makes a conventional two-layer standard cake.

 Ingredients